Axway/amplify-central/content/en/docs/amplify_relnotes/20220909_marketplace.md

 #### Feature updates for Product Foundry

 * **Category management** - Categories can now be edited, deleted and previewed from a dedicated screen that can be access from **Product Foundry > Categories**.
 This gives Central Administrators full management capabilities over categories from the WebUI.
+* **Product Sharing** - The Catalog Manager can share products with read only access to any team or all teams in the organziation.

 #### Bug fixes for Product Foundry